Supporting Local Priorities with a Global Portfolio

 Approaching its 250th anniversary, our nation has the opportunity—and the obligation—to reflect: How can these United States truly recognize the contributions of all who live here?
 And how can we work together on the path toward our ultimate goal: a multiracial, multicultural democracy where…

-Advancing Health and Wealth Equity Through a Community-Centered Economic Inclusion Model
+Advancing Health and Wealth Through a Place-Based Community-Centered Economic Development Model

-Community-centered economic development frameworks drive more accessible economic growth.
-These frameworks take an interdisciplinary approach to community development, address social determinants of health, and require collaboration between stakeholders to create grassroots change.
+Community-centered economic development frameworks drive more accessible economic growth across communities.
+It takes an interdisciplinary approach to community development, addresses social determinants of health and coordinates between stakeholders to create grassroots-inspired change.
 Learn…

 What Makes Nonprofits Stand Out to Funders?